Horlarhyinka/waverX-Vision/README.md

 The model is deployed using the OpenVINO model server, which provides an efficient and scalable solution for serving computer vision models.
 The server is capable of handling inference requests, making it suitable for real-time disaster response applications.
 We provide three different methods for deploying this microservice to openshift clusters.

-### Import Git Repositoy (Recommended)
-Use the import git repository feature on openshift console.
-- Navigate to Add page in the Developer console on openshift
-- Select Dockerfile strategy
-- Deployment type should be Deployment Config
-- Secure routes
-- Supply the environment variables after deployment

 ### Automated Command line Deployment
 Using the scripts provided in `automate_development` folder, simplifies deployment.
 To use the scripts, docker and oc must be installed.